Meet The Board: Ed Newby

 During the time that I was working with Jim, he often witnessed to our fellow workers.
 He didn’t often confront me, but I happened to be present at most of the conversations he had with others and heard the entire exchange.
 One evening, another worker came up to me and waved a gospel tract under my nose.
 “Beware,” he warned, “your co- worker is handing these things out.”
 I took it from him, read through it quickly, and then handed it back.
 “But this is true,” I said.
 He shook his head at me and went off to do his work.

 At the end of August, Jim quit and went back to his position at Central Oregon Christian School.
 For myself, the “disturbing” things I had mentioned began to increase.
-One evening, things all came to an head.
-This woman with whom I had a relationship manifested another personality and began telling me all the things that she had been doing.
+One evening, things all came to a head.
+This individual with whom I had a relationship manifested another personality and began telling me all the things that they had been doing.
 It was the most disturbing and fearful time I have ever experienced.
 I became aware of my helplessness and my inability to change circumstances.

 When I went to work that night, my mind was so wrapped up in my problems that I walked right past several coworkers who greeted me and later asked why I had ignored them.
 I sat in the rear of the break room, thinking, “What shall I do...what can I do?”